WELCOME VIDEO: Mass Communication Chair Holli Haerr

 Broadcasting Concentration

-Being a professional broadcaster is not just a job; it is an art form.
-With the right tools and proper guidance, the students will learn the ins and outs of the craft.
-They will learn the significance of thorough research, meticulous reporting and working as a team to produce quality productions.
+Furthermore, being a professional broadcaster is not just a job; it is an art form.
+With the right tools and proper guidance, students learn the ins and outs of the craft.
+As a result, they discover the significance of thorough research, meticulous reporting, and working as a team to produce quality productions.
+Undoubtedly, the Mass Communication program teaches these important skills and values.
+Not only are students prepared for that moment in front of the camera but also for any unforeseen challenges that may arise behind the scenes.

 Audio Recording Technology Concentration